cartoncloud/actions/jira-create-project-version/README.md

-# Create JIRA Release
+# Create JIRA Project Version
-Action to create a new JIRA (self-hosted) release
+Action to create a new JIRA release

 ## Inputs